Integrate with Your Existing Account System

-If your website or app’s local account management includes resetting passwords, you may want to ensure that Login with Amazon users do not get confused about how that effects their Amazon account.
-That could mean hiding a “Reset Password” link if users are logged in via Login with Amazon; or a note on the password reset page directing them to http://www.amazon.com if they want to change their password.
+If your website or app’s local account management includes resetting passwords, you may want to ensure that Login with Amazon users do not get confused about how that affects their Amazon account.
+That could mean hiding a “Reset Password” link if users are logged in via Login with Amazon, or a note on the password reset page directing them to https://www.amazon.com if they want to change their password.

 Mark the user as authenticated

 Once you have have received a valid authentication response and found or created a corresponding account in your own account database, you should mark the user has having authenticated.
 This step can work exactly the same as in your current authentication system.